Table of Contents

 - Which places are the candidates looking for your job postings?

-- How well does your new employee perform at the job?
+- How well does your new employee perform on the job?

 - Does the job description that you provided with the listing accurately represent the actual job details?

 With the help of these points, you can use recruitment metrics on your real-time dashboard and generate astonishing amounts of insights.

 As you will slowly discover, there is some extremely valuable information that you can gain from using recruiting metrics.
-In an information-driven world, using the appropriate online data visualization tools to understand what lies behind these numbers and figures will help you play your cards right.
-Now that recruiting talented professionals propels your business forward into success, you do not want to miss opportunities to better understand how to acquire the ideal employees before your competition gets there first.
+In an information-driven world, using the appropriate online data visualization tools to understand what lies behind these numbers and figures will allow you to play your cards right.
+Now that recruiting talented professionals propel your organization forward into success, you do not want to miss opportunities to better understand how to acquire the ideal candidates before your competition gets there first.